minprog/uva-prog-wis/50 Week 5/20 Problem Set 6/10 Problem Set.md

 # Finding roots to nonlinear equations

 One of the most basic mathematical tasks applied to scientific problem solving is that of finding the zeroes of a function, or equivalently, the roots of an equation.
-Many situations require the finding the roots of a system of equations or a single equation.
-For example, the location of the maxima and minima of a function describing some system requires finding the zeroes of the derivatives of that function.
+Many situations require the finding of the roots of a system of equations or a single equation.
+For example, locating the maxima and minima of a function describing some system requires finding the zeroes of the derivatives of that function.

 The solution of a linear equation in one variable or a system of linear equations in more than one variables are taught at secondary school and in higher education during linear algebra courses.
 The solution of nonlinear systems of algebraic equations is frequently not possible using formal analytic methods, as it is in for linear systems.
 Hence it is necessary to resort to iterative numerical methods to solve such systems.